 After listening to the voices of thousands of Americans, former U.S. Treasury Secretary Jack Lew decided last year to replace the images of Andrew Jackson, who owned slaves, with Harriet Tubman, who freed slaves, on the $20 bill, according to the New York Times.

 Trump appointee Steven Mnuchin replaced Lew as treasury secretary.
 Mnuchin now has final approval on whether the bill redesign with Tubman’s image happens.
 No one asked him how he felt about the currency’s facial changes during his confirmation hearing, nor has his office commented on the issue, leaving uncertainty, according to a Philadelphia Tribune article.

-Trump criticized the decision to put Tubman on 20 dollar bill during his campaign, calling it “pure political correctness,” according to the Tribune.
+Trump criticized the decision to put Tubman on a 20 during his campaign, calling it “pure political correctness,” according to the Tribune.

 Trump has also said, “I think Harriet Tubman is fantastic.
 I would love to leave Andrew Jackson and see if we can come up with another denomination, maybe we do the $2 bill or another bill.
 I don’t like seeing it,” according to an NBC “Today Show” interview mentioned in the Tribune story.

 Jackson founded the Democratic Party and is known for his military expertise.
 The seventh president also passed the Indian Removal Act of 1830 that resulted in the upheaval of Native American tribes from their land in Oklahoma and gave it to White settlers, according to womenon20s.org.
 Thousands of Indians died during the migration called Trail of Tears due to exposure, disease and starvation, according to the web site.

 Also, Jackson favored hard money — gold or silver coins — over central banking and its paper money system, making him an ironic choice, the site reported.